yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/bringup-bringup.md

   use_rviz:=True
 ```

-Using Other LiDAR Models (default is C1)
+Using other LiDAR models (default is C1)

 ```bash
 ros2 launch lgdxrobot2_bringup bringup.launch.py \